willstepp/dogs-of-santiago/dos_notes.md

 * Create a narrative pull so the story *moves*
 * Nothing easy for him, ordeals piling on top of ordeals
 * No memories or stories apart from dialogue
-* Dreams happen as a matter of fact
+* Dreams happen as a matter of sequence, indistinguishable from reality
-* A book is deed, not a product
+* A book is a deed, not a product
 * "You are 37.
 It's your eyes.
 Your face is young, but there is a weariness in your eyes."
+* No bon-mots, no clever turns-of-phrase
+* Shower in the dark
+* Trying to buy flowers, clerk shows him flour
+* Don't hold anything back, ideas, emotions
+* An artist whose art is silence, "the plague of our time is noise, so I have created a fundamentally new artistic movement - *shutthefuckupism*.
+The only relevant theme an artist needs to communicate is silence, the need for silence, at more than any other time in history."

 == OUTLINE
 Day One (25000):